 What MOLECULAR IMAGING means: A discipline that involves the visualization of molecular processes and cellular functions in living organisms.
 With the inclusion of a biomarker, which interacts chemically with tissues and structures of interest, many imaging techniques can be used for molecular imaging including ultrasound, x-rays, magnetic resonance imaging, optical imaging, positron emission tomography, and single photon emission computed tomography.

-- Definition Magnetic Resonance Imaging (MRI):
+- Definition Magnetic Resonance Elastography (MRE):

-- Definition Microfluidics:
+- Definition Microparticle:

-- Definition Minimally Invasive Surgery:
+- Definition Mammography:

 - Definition MHealth: